 The exhibition covered three major themes:

 Weavings of War: Fabrics of Memory.
-"Textile works depicting the horrors of war by mostly women artists and artisans from war torn Central and Southeast Asia, the Middle East, Latin America and South Africa.
-This exhibit is an eloquent and powerful testimony to the impact of modern warfare and the relevance and resilience of textile arts in contemporary life."*
+"Textile works depicting the horrors of war by mostly women artists and artisans from war torn Central and Southeast Asia, the Middle East, Latin America and

 Woven Witness: Afghan War Rugs.
 "A closer look at the influences of war on the evolution of traditional rug design from the Russian invasion through the U.S. Taliban war.
-These examples are a powerful testament to the relevance of the rug form, its ex
+These examples are a powerful testament to the relevance of the rug form, its expressive capacity, and the ability of a people to adapt to the ravages of war."*

 Patriot Art.
 "Reflections on how artists, both historically and contemporary, respond to their political climate.
 With true patriotic fervor, humor, irony and passion, these works marshal a range of textile techniques to serve the inalienable right of expression."*